SourenP/hisho/README.md

   - All block sizes are a multiple of the block header size for alignment purposes.
   - Written with the help of resources listed in [#Resources](#resources).
 - **Pros**:
-  - Simple
+  - Simple implementation
   - Avoids external fragmentation to a certain degree
-  - Memory blocks are aligned
+  - Memory blocks are word aligned
 - **Cons**:
   - 16 byte overhead due to header size (todo)
   - Internal fragmentation due to: